tofke/VPS-for-MN/README.md

 ```
 sudo vi /etc/ssh/sshd_config
 ```
---> change "PermitRootLogin" to "no"
+--> change "PermitRootLogin" to "no" \
+--> change "PasswordAuthentication" to "no" \
+--> change "ChallengeResponseAuthentication" to "no" \
 (you can use nano instead of vi if you prefer)

 Restart the ssh server :